codesanook/codesanook-examples/codesanook-examples-selenium/README.md

-# TypeScript Selenium JavaScript driver to automate a form
+# TypeScript Selenium JavaScript client to automate a form for education only.
+* Learning how to set up Selenium JavaScript client
+* basic TypeScript
+* Jasmine test framework
+* async await in JavaScript
+* Gulp build tool

 ## Requirements
 * Node.js